Bird: In culture and folklore

 Birds have featured in culture and art since prehistoric times, when they were represented in early cave painting and carvings.
 Some birds have been perceived as monsters, including the mythological Roc and the Māori's legendary Pouākai, a giant bird capable of snatching humans.
 Birds were later used as symbols of power, as in the magnificent Peacock Throne of the Mughal and Persian emperors.
 With the advent of scientific interest in birds, many paintings of birds were commissioned for books.

 Among the most famous of these bird artists was John James Audubon, whose paintings of North American birds were a great commercial success in Europe and who later lent his name to the National Audubon Society.
 Birds are also important figures in poetry; for example, Homer incorporated nightingales into his Odyssey, and Catullus used a sparrow as an erotic symbol in his Catullus 2.
 The relationship between an albatross and a sailor is the central theme of Samuel Taylor Coleridge's The Rime of the Ancient Mariner, which led to the use of the term as a metaphor for a 'burden'.
 Other English metaphors derive from birds; vulture funds and vulture investors, for instance, take their name from the scavenging vulture.
 Aircraft, particularly military aircraft, are frequently named after birds.
 The predatory nature of raptors make them popular choices for fighter aircraft such as the F-16 Fighting Falcon and the Harrier Jump Jet, while the names of seabirds may be chosen for aircraft primarily used by naval forces such as the HU-16 Albatross and the V-22 Osprey.

 Perceptions of bird species vary across cultures.
 Owls are associated with bad luck, witchcraft, and death in parts of Africa, but are regarded as wise across much of Europe.
 Hoopoes were considered sacred in Ancient Egypt and symbols of virtue in Persia, but were thought of as thieves across much of Europe and harbingers of war in Scandinavia.
 In heraldry, birds, especially eagles, often appear in coats of arms In vexillology, birds are a popular choice on flags.
 Birds feature in the flag designs of 17 countries and numerous subnational entities and territories.
-Birds are used by nations to symbolize a country's identity and heritage, with 91 countries officially recognizing a national bird.
+Birds are used by nations to symbolise a country's identity and heritage, with 91 countries officially recognising a national bird.
 Birds of prey are highly represented, though some nations have chosen other species of birds with parrots being popular among smaller, tropical nations.